 - Wood or Plastic to store your tackle

-Remember for the angler not wishing to make the initial investment you can borrow rods, reels, harnesses and rod belts on board the boat free of charge when you book your trip.
-Just reserve then with Susan.
+Loaner rods, reels, harnesses and rod belts are available on board.
+Please reserve loaner gear with the office upon booking.
 Tackle can be purchased on board as needed at reasonable tackle store prices.

 The Captain and crew will have rigging seminars on all our trips.